A jolt of unexpected excitement vibrates through my body. I struggle to keep it my secret.

 I have only known my new companion for a few hours.
 She is friendly, Dutch, and quite beautiful.
 She has also just taken my hand for the first time.

-Fate, luck, Celestine Prophecy…whatever label you give it, something brought us together randomly.
+Fate, luck, Law of Attraction…whatever label you give it, something brought us together randomly.
 Since we are both vagabonding, we know that this luxurious feeling won’t last forever.
 Our encounter was doomed before it started, and with each day that we spend together we know that one morning will be the last.
 The Devil will be waiting for two promised souls when the fun is over.

 Knowing that we will owe a debt in tears in a few shorts days only makes the encounter that much stronger and more magical.
 In travel, you build relationships at light speed compared to the methodical navigating of social protocols at home.
 When you are backpacking, there simply isn’t time for any of the usual games.
 From the onset, there is a silent-and-mutual agreement that the road always takes precedence over emotion.